wmdaniel/wmdaniel.github.io/README.md

 # Welcome to my Digital Portfolio
-### Here, I hope to post information about projects and experiences I have.
+### Here, I hope to post information about projects and experiences I have and include samples of writing.
-### I will also be including accomplishments and writing samples.

 <hr/>